ThomWright/squeeze/README.md

 > Does this require coordination between multiple processes?

 No!
-The congestion detection is based on TCP congestion control algorithms which are designed to work independently.
+The congestion avoidance is based on TCP congestion control algorithms which are designed to work independently.
 In TCP, each transmitting socket independently detects congestion and reacts accordingly.

 ## Installing, running and testing